Saxophone & Clarinet Lessons 503.888.5796

-What is it like to study with Meg Grace?
+What is it like to study with Mary Ellen Grace?
 On this page I’ll tell you the kind of results my students have reported.
 I’ll also give you a sense of my guiding beliefs, teaching approach, and how I’m different from other saxophone and clarinet teachers.

 When you work with me, you can expect improvements in tone quality, intonation, finger technique, phrasing, rhythm, and expression.
 You’ll re-connect with your inner musician, become confident in your playing and enjoy making music again.
 You’ll learn to read music while developing a solid foundation in musical skills.
 I cover proper care of your instrument.
 You’ll also be taught the difference between cane and synthetic reeds and genuine handling of each.